-The Story of the Beatles’ Experimental Zapple Records
+When the Beatles Launched Their Experimental Zapple Records

-On May 9, 1969, two Beatles-related releases, George Harrison's Electronic Sound and John Lennon and Yoko Ono's Unfinished Music No 2: Life With the Lions, became Zapple's first records.
+Two Beatles-related releases, George Harrison's Electronic Sound and John Lennon and Yoko Ono's Unfinished Music No 2: Life With the Lions, became Zapple's first records on May 9, 1969.
 The label was run by author Barry Miles, who also happened to be a close friend of Paul McCartney.

 Lennon and Ono put their avant-garde selves on display with Unfinished Music No. 2: Life With the Lions.
 In some ways, it was like wandering into the middle of the off-kilter duo's life at the time.
 Odd little tracks like "Mulberry" and "No Bed for Beatle John" were sung by Ono while Lennon noodled away on guitar.

 Side One was taken up with a single piece, a 27-minute piece of insanity called "Cambridge 1969," which is essentially a battle between Ono's screaming and Lennon's howling guitar feedback.
 "Baby's Heartbeat" is self-explanatory, as is "Two Minutes of Silence."

 Listen to John Lennon and Yoko Ono's 'Cambridge 1969'

 Neither of Zapple's albums sold well, though Electronic Sound cracked Billboard's chart with a No. 191 showing before dropping off the very next week.
 Once manager Allen Klein was in full control of the Beatles' business, he demanded that Zapple be closed, and planned releases by comedian Lenny Bruce and poet Richard Brautigan never came out.

 Even with so many years in the distance, these two Zapple albums still sound like they came from another planet.
 This was barely six years after the release of Please Please Me.